minettekaum/text_to_speech/tutorial.md

 * Inspect Docker image build logs for errors.
 * Review Koyeb logs for networking and configuration issues.

-For further assistance, consult the [Koyeb Documentation](https://www.koyeb.com/docs).
+For further assistance, go to the [Koyeb Documentation](https://www.koyeb.com/docs).

+## Conclusion
+This tutorial has guided you through setting up the backend with FastAPI, creating an interactive frontend with SvelteKit, and deploying the application on Koyeb.
+You can now explore further customisation, optimise the model for better performance, or expand the app’s features.

+For further assistance, go to the [Koyeb Documentation](https://www.koyeb.com/docs) and [Nari Labs](https://huggingface.co/nari-labs/Dia-1.6B).